-A negative spin does not conform to the IKUMA 3 P's normal flight behaviour.
+A negative spin does not conform to the HIKO P's normal flight behaviour.
 Certain circumstances however, may provoke a negative spin (such as trying to turn when flying at very low air speed whilst applying a lot of brake).
-It is not easy to give any specific recommendation about this situation other than quickly restoring the wing's default air speed and angle of attack by progressively reducing the tension on the brake lines.
-The normal wing reaction will be to have a lateral surge on the reaccelerated side with a rotation not greater than 360° before returning to default air speed and a straight flight path trajectory.
+It is not easy to give any specific recommendation about this situation other than quickly restoring the wing's default air speed.